 Writers here can take their pick without being overwhelmed and come out a winner if they choose any of our 21 top book publishing companies in North Carolina.

-An award winning author of children’s books, Cathy Brophy founded Warren Publishing in 1988.
-An all women agency that provides a 5 step process to publishing, Warren Publishing has won awards for its unique approach to getting books published.
-They also have an annual writing contest for women military veterans or women military family members.
-Writers can expect to work with the team in collaboration to give their book every chance it deserves to succeed.
-The Charlotte based company is currently looking for manuscripts in fiction, children’s books, thriller, mystery, lifestyle, fitness, cooking, travel and self-help.
-You can find submission guidelines on this page.
+An award-winning author of children’s books, Cathy Brophy founded Warren Publishing in 1988.
+Mindy Kuhn is the current owner.
+An all-women agency that employs a 5-step publishing process, Warren Publishing has won awards for its unique approach to getting books published.
+They also have an annual writing contest for women military veterans and women military family members.
+Writers can expect to work in close collaboration with the Warren Publishing team to give their book every chance it deserves to succeed.
+The Charlotte-based company is currently looking for manuscripts in trade fiction, suspense, romance, children’s books, health and fitness, cooking, travel, motivational books, memoirs, poetry, and self-help.
+You can find their submission guidelines on this page.
+Please note that Warren Publishing charges a small submission fee, but in exchange, they do provide feedback on each submission.

 Edwina Woodbury took over Chapel Hill Press in 1999 and has turned it into a profitable self-publishing company.
-Since then, they have managed to help many writers achieve their dream of becoming a published author.
-The full service agency offers editing, proofreading, designing, planning and marketing services for writers.
-Fiction, biographies, self-help, mystery, coffee table books, children’s books and memoirs are just some of the genres they are interested in.
-Writers can fill this detailed form to learn more about services and packages.
+Since then, the press has helped many writers achieve their dreams of becoming published authors.
+Chapel Hill offers editing, proofreading, designing, planning, and marketing services for writers.
+Fiction, biographies, self-help, mystery, coffee table books, children’s books, and memoirs are just some of the genres they usually publish.
+They are not accepting new manuscripts at the moment, but you can check back with them in the future.
+You can also get in touch with them via email should you have any general inquiries.

-Ted Ruybal and Clara Jackson started Wisdom House Books to use their publishing experience and help guide writers through the complicated literary world.
-The boutique aims to give you all the services like editing, indexing, ghostwriting, designing, layout, photography, publicity, marketing, social media, illustration, branding and digitizing.
-They are interested in publishing children’s books, romance, fiction, memoirs, suspense, crime, entertainment, fashion, lifestyle and graphic novels.
-You can get a free 10 page evaluation of your manuscript by submitting it to email@example.com.
+Ted Ruybal and Clara Jackson started Wisdom House Books to use their publishing experience to help guide writers through the complicated literary world.
+This boutique publisher offers various services such as editing, indexing, ghostwriting, designing, layout, photography, publicity, marketing, social media, illustration, branding, and digitizing.
+They are interested in publishing children’s books, fiction, memoirs, non-fiction, coffee table books, and graphic novels.
+You can inquire about their services and get a free 10-page manuscript evaluation by filling out their online inquiry form.

-One of the state’s most prolific publishing companies, McFarland is rooted in North Carolina heritage.
-Robert McFarland Franklin established McFarland Books in 1979 calls itself a ‘library oriented publisher’ because of its focus on printing academic and non-fiction books.
-Boasting of a whopping 5100 titles in print, they publish more than 400 titles annually in print and digital.
-Reference books, guides, monographs on topics like academia, sports, education, literature, cinema and arts are just some of the genres they can cover.
-They are currently accepting non-fiction manuscripts only in genres like sports, health, history, war, film, art, women’s studies and literature.
-Read the submission guidelines here and send your manuscript to this email address.
+One of North Carolina’s most prolific publishing companies, McFarland is rooted in the state’s rich heritage.
+Robert McFarland Franklin established McFarland Books in 1979, calling it a ‘library-oriented publisher’ because of its focus on academic and non-fiction books.
+They now have almost 7000 titles in print, and they publish more than 350 new titles annually.
+Reference books, guides, and monographs on topics like academia, sports, education, literature, cinema, and the arts are just some of the genres they cover.
+They are currently accepting non-fiction manuscripts on topics such as sports, health, history, war, film, art, women’s studies, and literature.
+Interested in submitting?
+Read their submission guidelines here and send them your manuscript via email.

 8. Press 53

-Founded in 1922, UNC Press was one of the first university presses in the nation.
-With a strong emphasis on creating and developing a regional publishing program, UNC Press has published nearly 5,400 titles among which are Pulitzer Prize and National Book Award winners.
-While the press maybe regional, it is involved in printing books about local, regional, national and international issues.
-It only publishes non-fiction in areas like history, law, media, culture, business, science, economy, sociology and politics.
-Interested writers and authors can read the submission requirements on this page.
+Founded in 1922, UNC Press was one of the first university presses in the United States.
+With a strong emphasis on creating and developing a regional publishing program, UNC Press has published nearly 5,400 titles, many of which are Pulitzer Prize and National Book Award winners.
+While the press maybe regional, it is also involved in producing books about local, regional, national, and international issues.
+It only publishes non-fiction in areas like history, law, media, culture, business, science, economy, sociology, and politics.
+Interested authors can read the submission requirements on this page.
+For general inquiries, you can reach UNC Press through their online contact form.

 14. Intellect Books

-One of the biggest self-publishing successes in the country, Lulu was founded by Bob Young in 2002.
-It has made its mark in the self-publishing industry and made it possible for anybody out there to publish a book.
-There is no genre that they don’t print right from fiction, mystery, crime, thriller, romance, action, murder, humor, family, love and children’s books.
-The website is easy to use and has multiple options like creating your book to selling to learning how to use resources to self-publish.
-You can learn more about getting your work published on this link.
+One of the biggest self-publishing companies in the country, Lulu was founded by Bob Young in Morrisville in 2002.
+It made a huge impact on the self-publishing industry and made it possible for anybody out there to publish a book.
+They publish all kinds of books, including fiction, mystery, crime, thriller, romance, action, murder, humor, family, love, and children’s books.
+Their website is very user friendly, making it easy to create and sell your book.
+They also have tons of great resources teaching you how to self-publish.
+If you have a manuscript you’ve always wanted to publish, you can get started here.
+Should you have any questions about their services, you can find their contact information here.

-Sherrie Wilkolaski launched Author’s Boutique realizing the fast paced growth of self-publishing.
-Using social media and marketing, she has managed to make Author’s Boutique a complete publishing and consulting firm that can give new authors the necessary tools to succeed.
-They can evaluate your manuscript and help you know where you stand from a publishing point of view or they can also edit, proofread and market your book for you.
-You can contact them here to know more about services.
+Founded by Sherrie Wilkolaski, Author’s Boutique is a publishing consulting firm based in Raleigh.
+Using her skills as a bestselling author and self-publishing expert, Sherrie helps authors by providing them with all the necessary tools to succeed.
+They can evaluate your manuscript and help you determine where you stand from a publishing point of view.
+They can also edit, proofread, and market your book for you.
+You can contact them here to learn more about services.

 19. Baen Books